KQM-git/kqm-compendium/content/comps/ganyu_melt/2_ganyu_melt.md

   - Ganyu doesn't have ER requirements that lets her focus solely on building offensive stats
 cons:
   - Locked into using two Favonius Lances as a minimum
-  - Xiangling, Bennett, and Zhongli have high ER and Crit Rate requirements which makes building harder
+  - Xiangling, Bennett, and Zhongli have high ER and CRIT Rate requirements which makes building harder
   - Has no grouping
 sheet_url: https://1drv.ms/x/s!AhAOxJqIrnClgyuxwZOABI4mKHnq?e=0iCKKt
 gcsim_url: https://gcsim.app/viewer/share/perm_suZgc1G2dZyPskW58xbJ7